Propeller hub info, removal, and installation

 Notes

-DO NOT HIT THE HUB WITH ANY KIND OF HAMMER.
+NEVER HIT A HUB WITH ANY KIND OF HAMMER.
 DO NOT USE A PULLER (except as explained below).
 DO NOT PRY IT OFF.
 SEE THE INSTRUCTIONS BELOW.

-This page is about the Top 80 hub, other makes and models are similar
+This page is about the Top 80 hub, other makes and models require the same steps given here!

 Vibration in a paramotor is usually caused by a hub that has excessive face runout caused by a propeller strike or during shipping of the paramotor.
 The hub must be checked with a dial micrometer to be sure that the runout is not excessive (see below for more on this).
 It may be possible for a propeller strike to be severe enough to bend the redrive shaft.
 It should be checked for runout in the same way as the hub.